Expert system: Current approaches to expert systems

-The limitations of the previous type of expert systems have urged researchers to develop new types of approaches.
-They have developed more efficient, flexible, and powerful approaches in order to simulate the human decision-making process.
+The limits of prior type of expert systems prompted researchers to develop new types of approaches.
+They have developed more efficient, flexible, and powerful methods to simulate the human decision-making process.
 Some of the approaches that researchers have developed are based on new methods of artificial intelligence (AI), and in particular in machine learning and data mining approaches with a feedback mechanism.
 Recurrent neural networks often take advantage of such mechanisms.
 Related is the discussion on the disadvantages section.

 Modern systems can incorporate new knowledge more easily and thus update themselves easily.
 Such systems can generalize from existing knowledge better and deal with vast amounts of complex data.
 Related is the subject of big data here.
-Sometimes these type of expert systems are called "intelligent systems."
+Sometimes these types of expert systems are called "intelligent systems."

+More recently, it can be argued that expert systems have moved into the area of business rules and business rules management systems.

 Software architecture

 An expert system is an example of a knowledge-based system.
 Expert systems were the first commercial systems to use a knowledge-based architecture.
 In general view, an expert system includes the following components: a knowledge base, an inference engine, an explanation facility, a knowledge acquisition facility, and a user interface.

 The knowledge base represents facts about the world.
 In early expert systems such as Mycin and Dendral, these facts were represented mainly as flat assertions about variables.
 In later expert systems developed with commercial shells, the knowledge base took on more structure and used concepts from object-oriented programming.
 The world was represented as classes, subclasses, and instances and assertions were replaced by values of object instances.
 The rules worked by querying and asserting values of the objects.

 The inference engine is an automated reasoning system that evaluates the current state of the knowledge-base, applies relevant rules, and then asserts new knowledge into the knowledge base.
 The inference engine may also include abilities for explanation, so that it can explain to a user the chain of reasoning used to arrive at a particular conclusion by tracing back over the firing of rules that resulted in the assertion.

 There are mainly two modes for an inference engine: forward chaining and backward chaining.
 The different approaches are dictated by whether the inference engine is being driven by the antecedent (left hand side) or the consequent (right hand side) of the rule.
 In forward chaining an antecedent fires and asserts the consequent.
 For example, consider the following rule:

 A simple example of forward chaining would be to assert Man(Socrates) to the system and then trigger the inference engine.
 It would match R1 and assert Mortal(Socrates) into the knowledge base.